Junaid-sadiq/FYP_Last/README.md

-# Airbnb App Clone in React Native
+# real estate app in React Native

 This is my first React Native project done with expo.
 [Demo Video](https://youtu.be/RHxPceOgMB0)